Who is a website audit for?

 What is a website audit?

 It is important to check the condition of your website regularly, but what exactly is a website audit (also known as a website technical audit, or website health check)?

-This kind of check is a quality evaluation of your website which aims to identify and troubleshoot problems with your website.
+This kind of check is a quality evaluation of your website which aims to identify, report and in some cases troubleshoot problems with your website.
 It is an analysis of a website to identify things such as broken links, missing images, how pages display on different screen sizes and devices, an assessment of page load times, and reasons why your website may be slow... especially on mobiles.

 To help evaluate the quality of your website based on the above criteria, Targa offers a website auditing service on two levels:

 - A FREE website audit, which will focus on some of your main website pages, as well as providing a more global report on missing pages or images, image sizes, excess code, and other things which could be affecting the performance of your website.